dogethereum/dogethereum-contracts/README.md

 Tests involving the scrypt checker monitor require an additional environment variable:

-- `scryptInteractiveDir`: path to the root of the [scrypt-interactive] repository
+- `scryptInteractiveDir`: path to the root of the [scrypt-interactive] repository.

 ```shell
 $ export scryptInteractiveDir=/your/scrypt-interactive/path